Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Audio files uploaded to a web page or blog are sometimes referred to as "podcasts," even if they are not technically so.
 However, using a genuine podcasting platform and submitting a podcast feed to iTunes and Google Play may offer the opportunity to reach more listeners.

 Can You Podcast for Free?
-Are There Any Other Costs?
+Are There Hidden Costs?

 If you have recording and editing capability with your current smartphone or computer, and access to the Internet, there's usually nothing more to buy than maybe a paid podcasting service to broadcast your work.